spatie/laravel-webhook-client/README.md

              * one endpoint receiving webhooks, you can use 'default'.
              */
             'name' => 'default',

             /*
+             * By setting this to false you can skip signature validation entirely.
+If true
+             * then the signing/signature validation settings below will be honoured.
+If
+             * false then no signature validation or header checks will occur.
+             */
+            'is_signed' => true,

+            /*
              * We expect that every webhook call will be signed using a secret.
 This secret
              * is used to verify that the payload has not been tampered with.